mj-felix/track-my-warranties/README.md

 Download installer from [the Node.js website](https://nodejs.org/en/download/) and follow the instructions.

-Node Package Manager (NPM) command tool will be installed along with Node.js - run `npm install` in the main directory of the downloaded project to install all required packages/dependencies.
+Node Package Manager (NPM) command tool will be installed along with Node.js - run `npm i` in the main directory of the downloaded project to install all required packages/dependencies.

 ### MongoDB